 Support Aircraft at Lincoln AFB

 In addition to the main 'tactical' aircraft that operated at Lincoln, a varied number of smaller aircraft served at Lincoln in many roles.
 Some 'rated' pilots serving at Lincoln did not fly the B-47 or KC-97, so a number of 'proficiency' aircraft were available to them to maintain their skills.
 Small transports (or larger in the case of the C-47) also served the base in a number of ways - everything from flying in urgent parts to even medical support.
-Lastly, A SAC aero club was also located on base offering flight lessons to those interested using smaller "hobby" aircraft such as the Piper Cub.
+Lastly, A SAC Aero Club was also located on base offering flight lessons to those interested using smaller "hobby" aircraft such as the Piper Cub.

 Base flight aircraft at Lincoln after the 307th Bomb Wing had departed (probably April 1965 time period).
 Along with a U-6 Beaver that supported Lincoln missile sites, two T-33 jet trainers are seen along with a T-37 Tweet trainer.
 Aircraft in the distance likely belonged to the SAC Aero Club, an off-duty flying club that could be found at many SAC bases.
 (Photo courtesy Ken Fisher)